ckaestne/cmujuggling/festival/index.md

 With the exception of the Renegade show, all activities (gym, workshops, shows) will be at **The Kingsley Association**       [6435 Frankstown Ave, Pittsburgh, PA 15206](https://www.google.com/maps/place/Kingsley+Association/@40.461283,-79.9164184,18z/data=!3m1!4b1!4m9!3m8!1s0x8834ed8bc3666227:0x9336f9b9a5dd0598!5m2!1s2017-11-10!2i2!8m2!3d40.461283!4d-79.9152007!16s%2Fg%2F1td72nkj!5m1!1e2?entry=ttu&g_ep=EgoyMDI0MDkwNC4wIKXMDSoASAFQAw%3D%3D)

 Parking is available in front of and behind the building as  well as on nearby streets.
-The school is in the East End of Pittsburgh  and close to numerous bus stops (including 75, 77, 82, 86        and with a short walk 28X, P1, 71B-D, 88, 89).
+The Kingsley Association is in the East End of Pittsburgh  and close to numerous bus stops (including 75, 77, 82, 86        and with a short walk 28X, P1, 71B-D, 88, 89).
 There are three  hotels and several restaurants within walking distance.

 ## T-Shirts